 So what makes the T75 different is the special industrial grade AC motor and its large, 22" x 60" running area.

 That really depends on your needs.
 The base T30 and TF30 are great for most people, and are the least expensive models, so you can save some money with those.

 However, taller/heavier users might prefer the larger belt and higher max weight capacity of one of the more advanced models.

 If you have the money for it, the Matrix T75 is an incredible machine, but you don't necessarily need it unless you're training hard, or there are multiple users in your household pounding away on it every day.
 For everyone else, either the T50 or folding TF50 is all that you need in your home gym.

 Matrix is really making strides in the home gym market, with four rock-solid treadmills just packed with features and capabilities you don't find elsewhere, even with the popular commercial brands like Life Fitness and Precor.

-The T75 has a powerful, quiet motor, a large well-cushioned running belt, incline capability, workout tracking, unique programs and three different console choices for customization.
+The T75 has a powerful, quiet motor, a large well-cushioned running belt, incline capability, workout tracking, unique programs and four different console choices for customization.
 It's a runner's dream machine.

 Also take a look at the T50 which is an equally great machine, but a little less expensive without sacrificing much.